 SUPERSEDE Tool-Suite and Components

 The SUPERSEDE Toolsuite consists of a chain of five components that are active according to the context of use of the Toolsuite.
-The Toolsuite can whether improve the Software Evolution Workflow (e.g. by improving the way how a release plan is created) or the Dynamic Adaptation workflow (e.g. by increasing the Quality of Experience of an online video player by monitoring its usage and and reacting instantly in case problems occur).
+The Toolsuite can either improve the Software Evolution Workflow (e.g. by improving the way how a release plan is created) or the Dynamic Adaptation workflow (e.g. by increasing the Quality of Experience of an online video player by monitoring its usage and and reacting instantly in case problems occur).

 The five components, which are available in GitHub (links to GitHub in the text), are described below: